-4. You have to use focus stacking macro photography rail slider that will give you the advantage of moving your camera in any side close to the subject.
+4. You have to use a focus stacking macro photography rail slider that will give you the advantage of moving your camera on any side close to the subject.

 5. You should use some forms or shutter releases so that you need not require to hit the button manually.
 You can use Pocket Wizard or something like this.

 6. You should use manual focus so you have full control.
-If it is autofocus, it would override because it tries to correct that you’re doing.
+If it is autofocus, it would override because it tries to correct what you’re doing.

 7. Firstly, choose stacking point, and then adjust & shoot.